Hard Gel Vs Builder Gel

 Hard gel is a classic gel formula.

-It will quickly help build a new extension and be easier to apply than other enhancements like acrylic.
-In addition, you can create unique shapes and lengths with hard gel because they’re the most durable and long-lasting gel.
+In addition, you can create unique shapes and lengths with hard gel because it’s the most durable and long-lasting gel.

 Hard gels can be used to repair broken nails and can handle everyday hands-on activities.